Great Southern Reef: Aboriginal use

 In Aboriginal culture, the seas surrounding Australia, including the Great Southern Reef and the plentiful resources it has provided for the Aboriginal peoples of southern Australia, may be referred to broadly as “Sea Country” (Yora: garrigarrang nura), a term borrowed from the language of the indigenous Eora people of the Sydney Basin.

-For thousands of years, the Aboriginal people of Australia and Tasmania have developed strategies for the sustainable use of the Great Southern Reef's many resources.
-By the time the British First Fleet landed at Botany Bay in 1788, the reef and its value to humans were deeply ingrained in Aboriginal culture.
+For thousands of years, the Aboriginal people of Australia and Tasmania developed strategies for the sustainable use of the Great Southern Reef's many resources, and its value to humans was deeply ingrained in Aboriginal culture.
+For example, the seasonal calendar of the Kaurna people of the Adelaide region shows the traditional migration between the coast and inland plains in different seasons.
+During Wirltuti (spring) Kaurna headed to the coast where blue crabs, garfish, shellfish and crustaceans were harvested.

-Discrimination has historically excluded Australians of Aboriginal background from official positions in conservation and resource management, but recent developments have included the recruitment of indigenous Australians as park rangers, management in partnership with families and clans, and special zones on the Great Southern Reef where Aboriginal Australians may practice traditional management practices.
+Recent developments have included the recruitment of indigenous Australians as park rangers, management in partnership with families and clans, and special zones on the Great Southern Reef where Aboriginal Australians may practice traditional management practices.

 Threats

 Climate change

 As a temperate ecosystem, stable water temperatures are important to the health of the reef and its residents.
 Many species are sensitive to even the slightest changes in water temperature and unable to migrate to cooler waters.
 Accelerated by the 2014-16 El Niño event, which broke multiple warming records for the Pacific Ocean, temperature fluctuations have been largely responsible for the demise of kelp forests on the Great Southern Reef.
 Currently, the reef contains two locations considered by climate scientists to be "hotspots", or in the top 10% of areas recently affected by warming.

 Oil and gas companies have proposed surveying the Great Australian Bight for fossil fuel extraction, which could impact the Great Southern Reef.
-Environmental organizations like The Wilderness Society have argued that the depth of the water and rough seas could result in a disastrous oil spill, and the continued burning of fossil fuels contributes to the warming threatening the Great Southern Reef.
+Environmental organisations like The Wilderness Society have argued that the depth of the water and rough seas could result in a disastrous oil spill, and the continued burning of fossil fuels contributes to the warming threatening the Great Southern Reef.